ovrheat/raspberry_rtl_wh1080/README.md

 Trying to recalibrate frequency on RFM01 was an option, but as soon as summer approaching, the same problem obviously rised again with the same result: no data, need to recalibrate back again...

 Furthermore the C code solution used to read data from the RFM01 module was built to write the received data into a file.
 The file was then read by my Python datalogger script to get the data contained within.
 This process was happening every 48 seconds (the WH1080 sends its data every 48 seconds), so this means that in a year that file was overwritten more than 500,000 times!
-It's way too much for the poor SDcard which is the 'hard disk' of the Rasp (as you know there is a finite number of times for write-cycles in such a media).
+It's way too much for the poor SDcard which is the 'hard disk' of the Rasp (as you know there is a finite number of write-cycles times in such a media).

 Hacking the C code has been necessary so the program was passing its values 'on-the-fly' to the Python script instead of writing data to a file.
 But this approach, summed up to the frequency problems, somehow introduced new instability behaviours...